Shannon's Rainbow

-The main character's story about recently experiencing the death of her father is loosely based on the death of Jeff Gardner, good friend of Mowod and Richert.
-Mowod and Gardner collaborated on the outline of the film before Jeff Gardner was killed in an accident.
-The film takes its name from Jeff's oldest daughter, Shannon, and is dedicated to Jeff.

 Plot

-A 17-year-old girl named Shannon (Julianne Michelle) faces and overcomes hardship with the discovery of the mother she never knew and with her love for a hobbled horse named Rainbow.
-With her father dying in the earliest moments of the film Shannon has to learn from a friend of the family that her father participated in kidnapping her from her mother (Christine) moments after birth.
-Once the hospital therapist is through with her she ends up moving from Florida to Pennsylvania where Christine lives and works as a neo-natal pediatrician.
-She gets involved in the lives of Christine's boyfriend Eric and his nephew Brandon and niece Rio.
+Following the sudden death of her father, 17-year-old Shannon (Julianne Michelle) learns that her father had kept her hidden from her mother Christine since birth.
+Shannon relocates from Florida to Pennsylvania to live with Christine.
+She gets involved in the lives of Christine's boyfriend Eric and his family.
 They have a stables that works in harness racing and have been bringing along a filly named Rainbow who takes very strongly to Shannon.

-Eric and those around him are targets of a spiteful grudge held by the rich Mitchell Prescott who buys the filly for $15,000 in a claiming race she was entered in for experience.
-Mitchell runs Rainbow into the ground, having her beaten until nearly dead for the sin of having a mind of her own and an unshakable preference for Shannon, then sells her off to the knackers.
-Eric is alerted to this and tracks down the horse van en route to the location where Rainbow is due to be slaughtered and buys her back for $400.
-The filly is returned to Shannon's care and a trainer with a murky past (Max) is given the task to return her to health and soundness.
+Eric and those around him are targets of a spiteful grudge held by the rich Mitchell Prescott who buys the filly for $15,000 in a claiming race.
+Mitchell runs Rainbow into the ground, having her beaten until nearly dead for the sin of having a mind of her own and visibly preferring Shannon, then sells her off to the knackers.
+Eric tracks down the horse en route to the location where Rainbow is due to be slaughtered and buys her back for $400.
+The filly is returned to Shannon's care and a trainer with a murky past (Max) is given the task to return her to health.
 They move Rainbow to a neighboring farm to train her to racing fitness while avoiding a spy at Parker stables.
 The culmination is at the Pennsylvania Cup harness race.